What should lenders still be thinking about or prioritizing when approaching this subject?

 Then I think you have to look at the vendor’s ability to deliver on those commitments.
 That’s a big part of this.

 Lip service is good.
 But if you look at most providers, they’re using a lot of the same words in marketing themselves.
 And really understanding, at the end of the day what aspects of that provider make them different from the others that are out in the field.
 And understanding how that translates to success when it comes to delivering products on time that meet the need that was expected upfront.

-Charles: Christian, if you were to think of a couple piercing questions that you would, hopefully, want to hear from lenders on this topic.
+Strategy: To the Solutions Engineering team, if you were to think of a couple piercing questions that you would, hopefully, want to hear from lenders on this topic.
 Well, what do you think they should be?

-Christian: I actually think the first question is an internal question for the lender, which is what is their primary business focus and what does growth look like for them over the next three, five, eight years, whatever the case may be?
+Solutions Engineering: I actually think the first question is an internal question for the lender, which is what is their primary business focus and what does growth look like for them over the next three, five, eight years, whatever the case may be?
 Because that’s going to drive a lot of the other questions that they need to ask as they start to go into the cycle and this process of buy versus build or bringing together components of both.

 Once they figure that out, then it starts to come down to reaching out to the different vendors they’re speaking with and understanding, how does their roadmap fit into that lender’s desire for growth?
 And maybe they’re trying to get more digital ensuring that what’s coming down the pipeline for their vendor accommodates that strategy?

 What do enhancements look like?
 If I do need to have something added into the platform, is it something that I can go in and configure myself?
 Is it something that I need to have built by the vendor?
 That’s a big part of driving the decision as well.